 - Stock Mouth Protectors: these mouth guards come preformed and are ready to wear.
 Stock mouth protectors are the least expensive and can be easily obtained at most sporting departmental stores or any good sporting store.
 However, little or nothing can be done to stock mouth protectors to adjust their fit.
 Stock mouth protectors are bulky, which may make both talking and breathing difficult.
 A major shortcoming of this type of mouthguard is that they offer only little to no protection.
 Stock mouth protectors are not usually recommended by dentists near me.

 - Boil-and-Bite Mouth Guards: this type of mouthguard can also be bought at most sporting departmental stores.
-The boil-and-bite mouth guards fits better than the stock mouth guards.
+The boil-and-bite mouthguards fit better than the stock mouth guards.
 These mouth guards are made from thermoplastic material.
 According to its name, the boil-and-bite mouthguards are first inserted in hot water to soften them.
-Afterward, they are placed in the mouth and moulded around the teeth using tongue pressure and the finger.
+Afterwards, they are placed in the mouth and moulded around the teeth using tongue pressure and the finger.

 Most times, the dental mouth guard is worn over the upper teeth only, but in some cases like when the patient has metal braces or other fixed dental devices on their lower jaw, the dental mouth guard may be made for the lower teeth also.